webability-go/alexa/README.md

 TO DO:
 ======
-- Makes Attributes as an INTERFACE so the developper can implement its own attributes
-- makes available Build attributes with user handler so the JSON can be unmarshalled into a personal structure, not just a map[string]inferface{}
-  OR maybe build something to upload the attributes into a user defined structure ??
-  OR build a func (w *Attributes) UnmarshalJSON(data []byte) error { on Attributes to handle the data and the user structure/functions
 - Full Request Implementation
 - Full APL support (it works but not all the posibilities)
 - DynamoDB support to load/save attributes